libsdl-org/sdlwiki/SDL3/SDL_SetClipboardData.md

 ###### (This is the documentation for SDL3, which is under heavy development and the API is changing!
 [SDL2](https://wiki.libsdl.org/SDL2/) is the current stable version!)
 # SDL_SetClipboardData

-Offer clipboard data to the OS
+Offer clipboard data to the OS.

 ## Header File